 Repeat Credit: Can the course be repeated for credit?
 If yes, select the Repeat Credit? checkbox and additional required fields will appear.

 Repeat Credit Time/Unit Limit: Enter a number representing the times (ex: 2) or total units (ex: 6.0) for which the course can be repeated.
+Banner includes the units from the original instance in the total of repeatable units.
+For more, see Tips and Additional Information below.

 Repeat Credit Details: If applicable, enter under what conditions the course can be repeated; e.g., when topic differs; with consent of instructor, etc. *